 - Something burning

 The better you can characterize the odor, the better we can hunt down the source during our odor investigation.
+It is also helpful to have a number of people try to characterize the odor and describe its strength.

 How do we perform odor testing?